Nickchen2016/Speak-Out/README.md

 Since it is a Chrome Extension.
 I need you to have a Google Chrome 1st.

+Your can install this extension in Chrome store here: https://chrome.google.com/webstore/detail/speak-out/pncollhcmilogpggdbibckiolebhnafl?hl=en

-No npm install require, if you want to check the code.
+If you want to check the code, there is no npm install required.
 Just download it & go to your Chrome Broswer.

 In Chrome Broswer--Window--Extensions--Load Unpacked--locate the download file--Select--Enjoy!🍻